 The manuscript should be arranged as follows:

 The title of the article should be short (not more than 12 words).
-The title page should include full names (NOT initials) of the author(s) with the surname capitalized, institutional affiliations and highest degree of each author and the institution to which the work should be credited.
+The title page should include full names (NOT initials) of the author(s) with the surname capitalized, institutional affiliations and highest degree and email addresses of all the listed authors and the institution to which the work should be credited.
 The journal allows not more than six authors on a manuscript except where a research group is involved.
 Where it is expedient to list more than six authors, this should be specifically justified in a correspondence to the journal editor at email@example.com.
 The name, complete postal address, telephone number, e-mail address and the ORCID number (obtainable from http://orcid.org) of the corresponding author should be clearly indicated.
 A short running title not exceeding 7 words must be provided.
 At the bottom of the title page, it is compulsory to indicate the: (1) contributions of individual authors to the research and manuscript [Please check the details on www.icmje.org], (2) conflicts of interest and (3) sources of funding for the research and manuscript preparation.